Data-Driven Linear Complexity Low-Rank Approximation of General Kernel Matrices: A Geometric Approach: Abstract

 \section{Abstract}

-{ A general, {\em rectangular} kernel matrix may be defined as $K_{ij} = \kappa(x_i,y_j)$ where $\kappa(x,y)$ is a kernel function and where $X=\{x_i\}_{i=1}^m$ and $Y=\{y_i\}_{i=1}^n$ are two sets of points.
-In this paper, we seek a low-rank approximation to a kernel matrix where the sets of points $X$ and $Y$ are large and are not well-separated (e.g., the points in $X$ and $Y$ may be ``intermingled'').
-Such rectangular kernel matrices may arise, for example, in Gaussian process regression where $X$ corresponds to the training data and $Y$ corresponds to the test data.
+{A general, {\em rectangular} kernel matrix may be defined as $K_{ij} = \kappa(x_i,y_j)$ where $\kappa(x,y)$ is a kernel function and where $X=\{x_i\}_{i=1}^m$ and $Y=\{y_i\}_{i=1}^n$ are two sets of points.
+In this paper, we seek a low-rank approximation to a kernel matrix where the sets of points $X$ and $Y$ are large and are \cdf{arbitrarily distributed, such as away from each other, ``intermingled'', identical, etc.} Such rectangular kernel matrices may arise, for example, in Gaussian process regression where $X$ corresponds to the training data and $Y$ corresponds to the test data.
 In this case, the points are often high-dimensional.
 Since the point sets are large, we must exploit the fact that the matrix arises from a kernel function, and avoid forming the matrix, and thus ruling out most algebraic techniques.
-In particular, we seek methods that can scale linearly, i.e., with computational complexity $O(m)$ or $O(n)$ for a fixed accuracy or rank.
+In particular, we seek methods that can scale \cdf{linearly or nearly linearly with respect to the size of data for a fixed approximation rank}.
 The main idea in this paper is to {\em geometrically} select appropriate subsets of points to construct a low rank approximation.
-An analysis in this paper guides how this selection should be performed.}
+An analysis in this paper guides how this selection should be performed. }